 Butler is a tiny village located in the state of Illinois.
 With a population of 165 people and just one neighborhood, Butler is the 793rd largest community in Illinois.
 Butler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Butler, you'll notice that it is more blue-collar than most other communities in America.
-49.45% of Butler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Butler is a blue-collar town, with 49.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Butler is a village of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Butler who work in maintenance occupations (11.54%), sales jobs (9.89%), and farm management occupations (9.89%).

-Butler is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Butler is a great place for families with children to consider.
+First of all, many other families with children live here, making Butler a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Butler has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Butler’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Butler is that it can take a long time to commute to work.
 In Butler, the average commute to work is 31.55 minutes, which is quite a bit higher than the national average.